 It’s never been easy to build a brand and/or make money on YouTube.
 Many content creators are turning to merchandising, content marketing, and crowdfunding on platforms like Patreon as the platform continues its demonetization trend.
 But those are topics for another day.

 Despite the platform’s competitiveness and obstacles, having a broad YouTube subscriber base is always a valuable advantage.
+You can consider creating YouTube brand account to rapidly increase your customers.
 There’s many ways to make the most of YouTube when following your video content passions and goals.
 Today, we’ll look at how to increase your YouTube subscriber count in particular and how to get more people – and people in your target audience – to click that YouTube subscribe link.

 The simplest way to get more people to subscribe to your YouTube channel is to actually ask them to do so.
 Why would your viewers not subscribe if they already like the video you’re showing them?

 You have a big gap in your pipeline that future subscribers are slipping through if you don’t encourage your viewers to subscribe with a brief reminder and a visual prompt.